 In 2019, there were over 2 billion computers in the world, including servers, desktops, and laptops, according to Supply Chain Management Outsource.
 With so many computers being used by so many businesses, many technology-based jobs offer bright futures.
 One technology position expected to keep growing is computer systems analyst.

-Avery Kellam, adjunct faculty member at Purdue University Global, talked about computer systems analysts and what the future holds for the position.
+Avery Kellam, adjunct faculty member at Purdue Global, talked about computer systems analysts and what the future holds for the position.

 >> Discover 7 Myths About Working in Tech

 According to the U.S. Bureau of Labor Statistics, computer systems analysts study the current computer systems and procedures of an organization and design more efficient and effective solutions.
 They bring business and information technology together by understanding the needs and limitations of both.

 The BLS reports that among the day-to-day duties, system analysts: